Troubleshooting

 My audio tracks are out of sync.
 What can I do?

-- Windows: MultitrackStudio's support for the Early Windows audio driver type includes an 'Apply EMU10k1 44.1 kHz Audio Sync Correction' setting.
-Soundcards of the Soundblaster Live! type (including 128, 512, 1024 and Ensoniq AudioPCI) use slightly different sample rates for playback and recording when using a sample rate of 44.1 kHz.
-MultitrackStudio compensates for this effect if the 'Apply EMU10k1 44.1 kHz Audio Sync Correction' button is engaged in the Devices window.
-Make sure this button is engaged if you have one the aforementioned soundcards, make sure it isn't if you don't.
+- Windows: MultitrackStudio's support for the Early Windows audio driver type includes an "Apply EMU10k1 44.1 kHz Audio Sync Correction" setting.
+Sound cards like the Sound Blaster Live! (including 128, 512, 1024, and Ensoniq AudioPCI) use slightly different sample rates for playback and recording at 44.1 kHz.
+MultitrackStudio compensates for this if the "EMU10k1 44.1 kHz Sync Correction" button is enabled in the Devices window.
+Make sure this button is enabled if you have one of the aforementioned sound cards, and disabled if you don t.

-- Mac: If you're using different devices for audio recording and playback you can create an "aggregate device" using the Audio MIDI Setup application and use that device instead.
+- Mac: If you're using different devices for audio recording and playback, you can create an "aggregate device" using the Audio MIDI Setup application and use that device instead.

 My songs play back too fast.
 What can I do?

-Song, songlist, MIDI, patch and .aem files are backed up every time they are saved to disk.
-The old versions receive a file extension starting with '~': .hdr, .lml, .mid, .ptc and .aem become .~hdr, .~lml, .~mid, .~ptc and .~aem respectively.
-The old versions can be made ready for use by renaming them to a file with the correct extension.
+Song, songlist, MIDI, patch, and .aem files are backed up each time they are saved to disk.
+Older versions get a file extension starting with "~": .hdr, .lml, .mid, .ptc, and .aem become .~hdr, .~lml, .~mid, .~ptc, and .~aem respectively.
+You can restore an old version by renaming it with the correct file extension.